 Baggage cover is a part of your travel insurance that lets you recoup your costs if your luggage is lost or delayed en route to your destination.

 Although it’s a pretty standard feature of travel insurance, check your policy does cover you.
 Some basic ones don’t.

-Out of 1,136 annual travel insurance policies on Defaqto, 97% offer cover for baggage, but the cover levels varied.
+Out of 1,008 annual travel insurance policies on Defaqto, 98% cover baggage as standard, but the cover levels varied.

 Make sure your baggage cover limit is high enough for everything you’re bringing with you.

 To make a claim on travel insurance you need to pay an excess - a contribution towards the cost of the claim.

 Any excess you’ll need to pay will be stated in your policy documents.
 But it’s worth checking.
 Baggage excess levels vary significantly from one policy to the next.

 The policies we checked had baggage excesses varying from £25 to £750.

 You can only claim if the cost of what you've lost is more than your excess.

 If you need to make a claim for delayed baggage, you should be covered for essential items that you have to replace.
 Keep all your receipts.